 NAWCA: The North American Wetlands Conservation Act (NAWCA), passed in 1989, provides matching grants to carry out wetlands conservation projects in the United States, Canada, and Mexico.
-As the last reauthorization of NAWCA expired in 2012, the Senate and the House have both introduced legislation to reauthorize NAWCA.
+As the last reauthorization of NAWCA expired in 2012, the House has introduced legislation in 2017 to reauthorize NAWCA.
 WATERFOWL STAMP: Federal Migratory Bird Hunting and Conservation Stamps were established in 1934 and have provided conservation funding to six million acres of waterfowl habitat across the United States.
 The stamp’s price was raised in 1991 to $15, and in 2014 was raised to $25 with the passage of the Federal Duck Stamp Act.
 E-DUCK STAMP: Electronic duck stamps are convenient because they can be purchased from a personal computer as opposed to a brick-and-mortar distributor.
 Following a successful pilot program, support for electronic duck stamps has grown.
 In 2014, the Permanent Electronic Duck Stamp (H.R.
 1206) passed, authorizing states to sell duck stamps online.

 NORTH AMERICAN WETLANDS CONSERVATION ACT